Learning When Not to Learn: Risk-Sensitive Abstention in Bandits with Unbounded Rewards: Acknowledgments

 \section{Acknowledgments}

 This work was supported by a gift from Open Philanthropy to the Center for Human-Compatible AI (CHAI) at UC Berkeley.
-This work was conducted while Sarah Liaw was a research intern at CHAI.
-We would also like to thank Vamshi Bonagiri and Pavel Czempin for helpful discussions and feedback.
+We thank Vamshi Bonagiri and Pavel Czempin for their insightful discussions and valuable feedback.

+S. Liaw and B. Plaut contributed equally as co-first authors to this work.
+S. Liaw contributed to the early development of the project, including exploring several initial ideas and leading the development of the proof structure and intermediate arguments.
+The project was conceived and supervised by B. Plaut, who developed the final direction of the work and completed the final proof.
+S. Liaw wrote the first draft of the manuscript, with B. Plaut providing detailed feedback.